April 23, 2020

 Employees shall be required to give thirty (30) days advance notice in the event of a foreseeable medical treatment.
 To assist us in arranging work assignments during your absence, we ask that you give us prior notice, to the extent possible, of an expected birth or adoption, as well as an indication, to the extent known, of your expected return date.
 To facilitate your return to work, we also ask that you provide us with two weeks advance notification of your intended return date.
 Failure to do so may delay your return date.

-At the end of a leave for the employee's own serious health condition, the employee must provide medical certification that she or he is able to return to work.
+At the end of a leave for the employee's own serious health condition, the employee must provide medical certification that they are able to return to work.

 For purposes of this policy, a child is defined as a natural, adopted, or foster child, a stepchild, or a legal ward.
-If the child is over 18, he/she must be unable to care for himself/herself due to a serious health condition.
+If the child is over 18, they must be unable to care for themselves due to a serious health condition.

 Leave-of-absence rights available to you under other sections of our policy shall be counted towards the total time off available under this section.
 All applicable paid leave days - such as sick (current and accumulated), personal, family illness, maternity, and vacation - must be used first.
 The balance of the twelve weeks will be unpaid.
 The employee may choose to retain five days of paid leave for future use.

 Upon completion of a leave granted under this section, you shall be reinstated to your original position, or an equivalent one.